Are you beginning to ask yourself “just what are the symptoms of a panic attack?” Is that what I have been experiencing?

 When you are in the middle of an anxiety attack you may have heightened feelings of fear, and apprehension.
 It could feel like extreme worry that something is going out of your control.

-You have an idea that if you could stop something from happening the anxiety would go away.
+If you could figure out how to stop something from happening, the anxiety would go away.

-A panic attack seldom has an identifiable aggravator.
-You won’t know what provoked it, and you can’t predict it’s arrival, or it’s conclusion.
+A panic attack doesn’t have an identifiable aggravater.
+You won’t know what provoked it, and you can’t predict it’s arrival.

-The most alarming part of my own panic attacks were the sensation that I was in the very process of dying.
+The most alarming part of these attacks on my own person was the sensation that I was in the very process of dying.

-You can’t keep from mentally checking your body for exactly why you are about to die, and as you do, you will be sort of agreeing with your brain that something is going on.
+You may find yourself mentally checking your body for exactly why you are about to die, and as you do, you will be sort of agreeing with your brain that something is going on.

 The symptoms would seem to last forever because they were actually feeding on themselves.

-The more I panicked, the more my subconscious realized that it had been right after all, I was dying.
-The more I agreed with the symptoms, the more real the symptoms appeared.
+The more I panicked, the more my subconscious realized that it had been right after all, and sent out more of the same symptoms.

 Some times the symptoms of a panic attack can go on all day, fear building upon fear.